infrasonar/docs/docs/documentation/collectors/probes/wmi.md

 ## Features

-InfraSonar can use the WMI-probe to monitor Microsoft Windows hosts without installing an agent on them.
+InfraSonar can use the [WMI](https://en.wikipedia.org/wiki/Windows_Management_Instrumentation) protocol to monitor Microsoft Windows hosts without installing an agent on them.
 Monitoring in this scenario is performed by periodically querying the Windows host using WQL queries.

-Version 2 of the InfraSonar WMI-probe is released as open source on [GitHub](https://github.com/infrasonar/wmiprobe) and uses the [aiowmi](https://github.com/cesbit/aiowmi) library.
+InfraSonar uses the open source [aiowmi](https://github.com/cesbit/aiowmi) library released in 2021 by Cesbit.

 ## Prerequisites